immersal/immersal-python-tools-for-customer/mapping/navvis/README.md

 Check the data you get from NavVis, there are two cases:
 1. If your data is a directory containing multiple images and a csv file of camera poses, use `submit_navvis_csv.py`.
-2. If your data is a directory containing multiple images and each image has a corresponding json file of camera poses, use `submit_navvis_json.py`.
+2. If what you get is '.e57' file, you need to unpack it to a directory containing multiple images and each image has a corresponding json file of camera poses, then use `submit_navvis_json.py`.

-## Case 1.
+## Case 1. images + camera poses in '.csv' file
 You need to make sure the head line of the pose data(csv file) is `ID; filename; timestamp; pano_pos_x; pano_pos_y; pano_pos_z; pano_ori_w; pano_ori_x; pano_ori_y; pano_ori_z`, e.g.
 ```csv
 ID; filename; timestamp; pano_pos_x; pano_pos_y; pano_pos_z; pano_ori_w; pano_ori_x; pano_ori_y; pano_ori_z